Skip to main content

 Note

 QuickRun needs a worktree selected.
-With no worktree active, the input is replaced by placeholder text asking you to pick one.
+With no worktree active, the input is replaced by the line "Select a worktree above to enable Quick Run".

 Output Location